 Notes:

-(1 The specific room characteristic and resulting reverb characteristic will be defined by the choice of the specific Spatial Room Impulse Responses used in the convolution process with the raw mono sentences, according to the pertaining stipulations of the test plan IVAS-8a.
-In the present contribution, these are just examples.
+(1 The specific room/environment characteristic and resulting reverb characteristic will be defined by the choice of the specific Spatial Room Impulse Responses used in the convolution process with the raw mono sentences, according to the pertaining stipulations of the test plan IVAS-8a.

 (2 Background is defined by the chosen background noise file according to the pertaining stipulations of the test plan IVAS-8a.
-In the present contribution, ‘low_office’ is just an example of a potential background with low air-conditioning/fan noise.
+Backround name ‘clean_bg_[X]_FOA’ indicates a low-noise background corresponding to environment [X], e.g., with low air-conditioning/fan noise.

 (3 Overtalk [s] means the duration in seconds by which the two sentences in the sound item uttered by different talkers are overlapping.
 A negative number means that there is a corresponding pause between the two sentences.

 (4 The talker positions are part of the scene definition of the different categories.
 They should be chosen in a way from the available set of SRIRs for the used room making sure that there is a good coverage of different possible positions.
 Different selections should be made for the different listener panels.
-The details will be specified in the IVAS processing plan IVAS-7a.

 (5 All sentences by the 6 talkers shall be unique.